-In how many different ways can you build a rhombus that stays a rhombus when its vertices are dragged?
-This assignment, a mainstay of Sketchpad workshops, invariably leads to great discussions because there are a multitude of ways to construct a rhombus, with each method highlighting different mathematical properties … Continue Reading ››
+In how many ways can you use dynamic geometry software to build a rhombus that stays a rhombus when its vertices are dragged?
+This challenge, a mainstay of Sketchpad workshops, invariably leads to great discussions because there are a multitude of ways to construct a rhombus, with each method highlighting different mathematical properties … Continue Reading ››

 In Algebra 1, I was the king of solving for x.
 Algebraic manipulation was fun and satisfying, and I was good at it.
 But my confidence was shaken when I encountered a test question of the variety 4x + 5 = 4x – 3.
 After subtracting 4x from both sides, I was … Continue Reading ››